isabella232/data-workbench.en-1/help/home/c-rpt-oview/c-inst-rpt/c-install-dig-cert/c-install-dig-cert.md

 ---
 description: After you have installed the Report Server program files, you must download and install the digital certificate provided to you by Adobe.
-seo-description: After you have installed the Report Server program files, you must download and install the digital certificate provided to you by Adobe.
-seo-title: Downloading and Installing the Digital Certificate
 solution: Analytics
 title: Downloading and Installing the Digital Certificate
 topic: Data workbench